The Health Advocate promotes self-advocacy and supports Albertans in dealing with their concerns about health services by:

 A collaborator, consensus builder and advocate, her role is to break down barriers, ensure patients’ rights are always respected, and connect individuals with health and mental health resources, education and programs.

 Janice is an avid volunteer and community builder.
 She sits on a number of volunteer boards representing the arts, social services and environmental organizations.
-She is the receipt of two Premier’s Awards of Excellence, as well as a Consumer Champion Award and a Corporate Social Responsibility Award for a financial literacy education program for high schools.
+She is the recipient of 2 Premier’s Awards of Excellence, as well as a Consumer Champion Award and a Corporate Social Responsibility Award for a financial literacy education program for high schools.